 Don’t neglect to add a protective force to your soil as well.
 Beneficial nematodes will attack larvae that might get under the surface of the soil, killing them quite effectively.
 A healthy population of beneficial nematodes in your garden beds will eliminate most pest larvae.

 If the beneficial insects aren’t working, try planting some trap crops.
 These should be plants that cucumber beetles are especially fond of.
-You will be effectively sacrificing these plants for the chance to kill the beetles, so don’t expect to get much of a harvest from them.
+You will be effectively sacrificing these plants for the chance to kill the cucumber beetles, so don’t expect to get much of a harvest from them.
 They will contract any MV or bacterial wilt the beetles pass.
 When the cucumber beetles start showing up on those plants, hit them with an insecticide option to wipe them out fast.

 Speaking of traps, if you’re in the western US, you may have some good results from commercial lure traps.
-The VivaTrap Cucumber Beetle Trap uses a pheromone lure that attracts many of the cucumber beetle varieties in the western United States, paired up with a sticky trap that the pests can’t escape from.
+Many use a pheromone lure that attracts several of the cucumber beetle varieties in the western United States, paired up with a sticky trap that the pests can’t escape from.

 Preventing Cucumber Beetles

 Before you plant, look for specific plant varieties that are resistant to cucumber beetles.
 Think about both striped cucumber beetles and spotted cucumber beetles.
-If you already know that there’s cucumber beetles in your area, you might as well try those varieties.
-But realistically, your best bet is to keep them from ever reaching your plants in the first place!
+If you already know that there are cucumber beetles in your area, you might as well try those varieties.
+But realistically, your best bet is to keep cucumber beetles from ever reaching your plants in the first place!

 Treat your plants to a dusting of kaolin clay.
 This superfine clay leaves a film behind on the leaves of plants which insects don’t like to lay eggs on or eat.
-I recommend Surround WP, a commercially-available source of kaolin clay that’s meant for use on plants.
+This prevents both spotted and striped cucumber beetles and the MV and bacterial wilt they spread.

-Using floating row covers, such as Harvest-Guard, works extremely well to keep adult beetles from reaching your plants.
+Using floating row covers, works extremely well to keep adult cucumber beetles from reaching your plants.
 If the spotted and striped cucumber beetles can’t get to the plants, they can’t lay eggs on them!
 You will either need to hand-pollinate your plants or remove the row covers when they flower.
 Otherwise, bees won’t be able to reach the plants either.

 Frequently Asked Questions

-Q: These beetles just aren’t going away, no matter what I do.
+Q: These cucumber beetles just aren’t going away, no matter what I do.

 A: There are some varieties of cucumber beetles that are stubbornly determined to live, no matter what you do.
-The striped cucumber beetle is among those.
-It tends to be resistant to a lot of organic measures.
-In those situations, it’s best if you do some trap crops to try to lure the beetles to those.
+The striped cucumber beetle tends to be resistant to a lot of organic measures.
+Plant some trap crops to try to lure the cucumber beetles to those.
 Then, hit those plants with a more potent chemical insecticide when they show signs of cucumber beetle damage or the bacterial wilt they spread.

-Other than that, hand pick and dispose of any beetles you find.
-Also, make sure you hang VivaTraps or other commercial sticky traps around your plants to catch the ones you don’t get.
+Other than that, hand pick and dispose of any cucumber beetles you find.
+Also, make sure you hang commercial sticky traps around your plants to catch the ones you don’t get.

 Q: Is there anything else that I can try that you haven’t mentioned yet?

-A: There is one last option, but it’s only really useful in areas with a long growing season.
-You can do a delayed planting for anything the cucumber beetles in your area are most likely to eat.
+A: In areas with a long growing season, do a delayed planting for anything the cucumber beetles in your area are most likely to eat.
 Wait until after the first burst of cucumber beetles would normally emerge after overwintering.
 Once the adults have moved on to better grazing areas, plant your plants.
 Place floating row covers over them when you plant to prevent their return.

-You may need to hand-pollinate your plants if using this method.
-But this may be the best chance to be sure there aren’t any beetles lurking beneath your row covers.
+You may need to hand-pollinate your plants if you’re using this method.
+But this may be the best chance to be sure there aren’t any cucumber beetles lurking beneath your row covers.